Channel 3 (Saudi Arabia): History

 Aramco TV or Dhahran TV started broadcasting on September 16, 1957 or September 17 according to some sources.
 It was the second television station in the Middle East (Baghdad Television in Iraq signed on in the previous year).
 During its first eight months on air, the station broadcast one hour a day, six days a week.

 The station was primarily aimed at an audience of 9,000 Saudis at the camp, but its 12-kilowatt transmitter enabled the station to have a greater audience, 350,000 potential viewers in Saudi Arabia and neighboring countries and territories.
 Broadcasting on VHF channel 2 in the 525-line standard, it employed the H2-ZZ callsign.
 As of 1963, Aramco TV employed a staff of 65, the vast majority of which (54) were Saudi Arabian and the remaining 11, from the Levant and the United States.
 The station had a dual mission, education and recreation for its viewers.

 AJL-TV, which started before, went off the air in 1961.

 By 1963, the station was broadcasting three hours a day.
 The station faced a massive problem, a limited radius of reception, which was being solved with the installation of a new repeater station.

 In November 1969, Aramco TV opened its relay station in Dammam.
 This caused the station to cease both production of original programming and programming in Arabic.
 The station was now broadcasting exclusively in English.
 Gradually, the number of entertainment programs increased in proportion.
 When the Saudi government took over Aramco, the proportion of religious and news programming increased.

+In 1970, the Dammam station shut down and became an all-English channel.
+During the Gulf War, it became a source of information for certain forces involved in the conflict.

 In December 1998, the station ran an announcement informing its viewers that the channel was going to shut down on New Year's Eve.
 On December 31, 1998, the national anthem played and the channel shut down.